-Rep. Hamner sponsored the Colorado READ Act, one of the major education initiatives of 2012.
-The new law expands early childhood literacy programs.
+In 2012 I sponsored one of the major education initiatives of of that session—the Colorado READ Act, expanding early childhood literacy programs.

-Before she joined the legislature, Rep. Hamner was superintendent of the Summit School District and its 3,000 students.
-She began her career in Colorado public education as a teacher and administrator in the Eagle County School District, where she taught for 23 years before being asked to become assistant superintendent of the Summit School District in 2001.
-She was promoted to superintendent in 2004.
+I began my career in Colorado public education as a teacher and administrator in the Eagle County School District, where I taught for 23 years before being asked to become assistant superintendent of the Summit School District and its 3,000 students in 2001.
+I was promoted to superintendent in 2004.

-Rep. Hamner earned her Ph.D. in curriculum and leadership from the University of Denver in 1996.
-As an adjunct professor at both Adams State College and the University of Denver, she was involved in the planning and delivery of advanced degree programs for teachers and school administrators throughout Colorado.
+I earned my Ph.D. in curriculum and leadership from the University of Denver in 1996.
+As an adjunct professor at both Adams State College and the University of Denver, I was involved in the planning and delivery of advanced degree programs for teachers and school administrators throughout Colorado.